EllAchE/EllAchE.github.io/index.md

 [discord_embed_parser](https://github.com/EllAchE/discord_embed_parser) - A bot for regex-based filtering of embeds sent in a discord guild.
 Node/Typescript/Discord.js

 [kalshi_cli](https://github.com/EllAchE/kalshi_cli) - Python scripts for interacting with Kalshi API, executable via CLI.
 Python (In progress)

 [*nba_tipoff](https://github.com/EllAchE/nba-tipoff-scraper) - Comparison of predictive ability of elo, glicko2 and trueskill algorithms and forecasting of first score via XGBoost.
+Python/Beautiful Soup/XGBoost.
-Python/Beautiful Soup/XGBoost. *This is publicly available primarily so that I could discuss/display the work I did.
+*This is publicly available primarily to discuss/display; not easily suited to reuse.

 ### Misc.